 3. Larger expenses.
 As a house owner, there is no other household to share the expenses with.

 Owning a condo can also give you a sense of pride and family without the headache of regular upkeep.
-In most cases, depending on the Home Owners Association, you don’t have to worry about cutting the grass, or keeping your yard free from debris, painting the exterior, plumbing repairs and the like.
+In most cases, depending on the Home Owners Association, you don’t have to worry about cutting the grass, or keeping your yard free from debris, painting the exterior, plumbing repairs, termite damage and repairs and the like.
 The HOA does the upkeep for you.
 Here are a few pros about owning a condo:

 1. You’ll enjoy the advantage of shared expenses.
 Depending on what your HOA covers, you will have little to no direct out of pocket expense for exterior maintenance costs.
 Any exterior costs you do have are usually shared.